 Murphy’s Law has several subtle variations, but the general message is as follows: if something can go wrong, it will.
 Many landlords can vouch for this with their rental properties.
-The truth is that the longer you manage properties, the more problems you are likely to encounter.
+The truth is that the longer you lease properties, the more problems you are likely to encounter.
 Your lease agreement is your strongest protection against any issues, but lease agreements aren’t a one-size-fits-all solution.
-Over time, you’ll need to adjust, refine or add to your lease to mitigate any problems that arise – that’s where a lease addendum comes in.
-Lease addenda are among the best ways to keep your leases as efficient and air-tight as possible.
-This article outlines what lease addenda are, the most commonly used addenda and how to add them to your lease.
+Over time, you’ll need to adjust, refine, or add to your lease to mitigate any problems that arise – that’s where a lease addendum comes in.
+Lease addenda are among the best ways to keep your leases as efficient and airtight as possible.
+This article outlines what lease addenda are, the most commonly used addenda, and how to add them to your lease.

 What is a Lease Addendum?

 Lease addenda are separate documents that landlords add to an original lease agreement.
 Landlords use them to provide additional information that the original lease doesn’t cover.
 Be sure not to confuse addenda with lease amendments, which are changes made directly to the existing lease itself.
 While they serve a similar purpose, amendments are often used mistakenly to mean the same thing as addenda.

 Some addenda may be required by law, such as the Lead Paint Disclosure rule, but most are created from experience.
 In other words, if landlords aren’t protected from a specific infraction on their current lease, they can create addenda to address that problem in the future.
 Let’s go over some specific examples to see which addenda can best “battle-proof” your lease.